dynamic-vml/dvml/docs/index.md

 since there may be other cleaner ways to pass user data to your views, e.g. with proper properties in your view models.
 A malicious user could also tamper with the stored data and let the form submit altered data to your server.
-However, again, if you **really** need this functionality and understand the risks, the library still supports this scenario.
+However, again, if you **really** need this functionality and understand the risks, the library will also let you do so.